Little Barford

 Little Barford is a hamlet and civil parish in the Borough of Bedford in Bedfordshire, England about 7 mi northeast of the county town of Bedford.

 The 2011 census combines other data for Little Barford with Wyboston, Chawston and Colesden civil parish but its population is separately shown as 44.

-Little Barford Power Station is to the north of the village.
+Little Barford Power Station is in the north of the village.